Warm wearables: how to stay toasty without turning up the heating

-The rising cost of heating our homes and the axing of the winter fuel allowance has left us looking for different ways to stay warm without turning up the heating.
+The rising cost of heating our homes has left many of us looking for different ways to stay warm without turning up the heating.

-In the autumn John Lewis reported a 173% increase in sales of electric blankets and sales and heated clothing brands are also seeing a surge in sales.
-Leading brand Ororo said it had "been truly humbled by the overwhelming response from our customers."
+John Lewis reported a 173% increase in sales of electric blankets and heated clothing brands are also seeing a surge in sales.
+Heating clothing brand Ororo said it had "been truly humbled by the overwhelming response from our customers."

-Recently Money-saving expert Martin Lewis highlighted heating gilets, insoles and gloves as good ways of saving money by ‘heating the human and not the home’.
+Money-saving expert Martin Lewis has also highlighted heating gilets, insoles and gloves as good ways of saving money by ‘heating the human and not the home’.

 Top of the his choices were USB gloves costing £10, which cost less than 1p per hour to warm you, heated insoles at the same cost have the same running cost, while £15 USB hand warmers are also the same to heat.

-The retailer told us: “Electric blankets and throws are actually very economical – costing from as little as 5p per hour to run, especially when you compare them with the cost of keeping your central heating on for hours or heating rooms you’re not actually using.
+The retailer said: “Electric blankets and throws are actually very economical – costing from as little as 5p per hour to run, especially when you compare them with the cost of keeping your central heating on for hours or heating rooms you’re not actually using.

 “According to the Energy Saving Trust, turning the thermostat down by one degree could save up to 10% on an annual energy bill.”